Elon Musk is now 3 times richer than Warren Buffett, his wealth exceeds the GDP of his native South Africa

 His recent wealth surge was fueled by an 8.5% rise in Tesla shares, Bloomberg reported; and his net worth skyrocketed $ 165 billion in 2021.
 The billionaire owned about 22.4% of the company at the beginning of the year.

 Last week, a 13% surge in Tesla shares earned Musk an additional $ 36 billion.
-This was the biggest single-day rise on record by Bloomberg, coming after news broke that Hertz had ordered 100,000 Teslas.
+This was the biggest single-day rise on record by Bloomberg, and it came after news broke that Hertz had ordered 100,000 Teslas.

 Musk is now $ 142 billion ahead of the world’s second-richest man, Jeff Bezos.
 Bloomberg reported that Amazon is worth $ 193 billion.